Five Ways To Do Your Own On-Hold Voice Greeting

 For instance, you may have a really tight deadline and need a message done ASAP to get across to customers before a professional recording can be scripted and done.

 Or maybe you just want that extra touch of authenticity.

-Regardless the reason, here are some tips to create a recording that would be helpful to your callers and create a good experience for them.
+Regardless the reason, here is some tips to create a recording that would be helpful to your callers and create a good experience for them.

 1. Create a script

 Never speak into a recording without preparing what to say.
 This means not just remembering what to say but having a written script in front you while you record.
 What should be included in the script?
 It has to have important information, for example, store opening hours or a reminder that the call is important.

 Be short and snazzy in your sentences.
 Listening to someone speak is different from reading text from paper or screen, so make sure each point is punctuated before moving on to the next.
 Avoid phrases that can make you trip over verbally, and keep things simple.

 While a script helps, speaking clearly is equally important in communicating effectively.
 Do not shout but be clear and loud enough.
 Avoid speaking in a single, deadpan tone that bores a caller to sleep.
 Instead, have clear intonations for parts of a sentence that call for it.
 Some words need more stressing, not others.